fbpx

 After planting, water the plants well and mulch around them to help retain moisture.
 Good options for mulch include compost, bark mulch, and other organic options.

-Leaf of abiqua drinking gourd hosta plant
+leaf of abiqua drinking gourd hosta plant

 The leaves are small on young plants but become much larger once the plants have become well-established in the landscape (and are healthy).